Bhaktapur: Rana Regime

+20th century

-In the 1950s Kathmandu and the other cities around it like Patan saw a big rise in urbanization and population.
+In the 1950s, when the tyrannical Rana dynasty ended and Nepal was open up to the outside world, Kathmandu and the other cities around it like Patan saw a considerable rise in urbanization and population.
 However, Bhaktapur was farther away from the capital and was left out from the development that occurred in the other cities of the Kathmandu Valley.
 Bhaktapur was also greatly isolated and ignored by the central powers.
 When a new highway was built, it completely bypassed the city and instead ran through the outskirts.
-Travellers from the east who wanted to reach the capital of Kathmandu once used to pass through Bhaktapur but after the construction of the highway, these travellers simply rode a bus to Kathmandu.

-Bhaktapur was the poorest city of Nepal in the 20th century.
+Consequently, Bhaktapur was the poorest city of Nepal in the 20th century.
 The Rajkulo canals that provided fresh water was never repaired and sanitation level was very low.
 Due to extremely high population density and low sanitation, the city became extremely unhygienic as feces and litter filled the roads.
-Diseases were rampant and greatly affected the farmer majority population of Bhaktapur couldn't afford modern medicine.
-Just like the inhabitants, the heritages of Bhaktapur also suffered greatly during this period as many arts and artifacts were stolen.
+Diseases and pandemics were rampant and greatly affected the farmers composing the majority population of Bhaktapur, who couldn't afford necessary modern medicine.
+Just like its inhabitants, the heritages of Bhaktapur also suffered greatly during this period as many arts and artifacts were stolen.

-The Bhaktapur Development Project which was initiated by the German government which aimed to restore Bhaktapur to its former glory.
+Under the Bhaktapur Development Project which was funded by West Germany, the city's physical infrastructure and heritage sites were all revitalized and renovated.
+Tourism started to became a major source for Bhaktapur's economy.
+A political party named Nepal Workers Peasants Party was started in the city and it gained the support of majority farmer population of the city.